-Article 22a

-Right to delivery of goods to or supply of

-services in another Member State
+Right to delivery of goods to or supply of services in another Member State

-In the case of a distance contract, the consumer shall be entitled to require the trader to deliver the goods or supply the service in another Member State.
+In the case of a distance contract, the consumer shall be entitled to require the trader to supply the goods to or deliver the service in another Member State.
 The trader shall meet the consumer's request if this is technically feasible and if the consumer agrees to bear all the related costs.
 The trader shall in any event state those costs in advance.